 The Finnish gaming market is opening to competition – here’s what we now know about the gambling reform

-The doors to the Finnish gambling market are set to open in stages starting from the beginning of 2026.
+The doors to the Finnish gambling market are set to open in stages.
 A licence model will be used to regulate the market and prevent gambling-related harm.
 While licenced game companies will have to agree to preventative measures, they will also be allowed previously prohibited marketing opportunities in Finland.
+Update (spring 2025): The law is expected to pass in summer 2025, with license applications opening in January 2026 and market launch expected in January 2027.

 “The licence model is a matter of credibility and responsible business.
-Finns place more trust in companies that operate under the regulated system,” says Head of Sales Development Teemu Savolainen from Sanoma.
+Finns place more trust in companies that operate under the regulated system,” says Client Group Director Teemu Savolainen from Sanoma.

 “The potential that companies will see in Finland will heavily depend on the final legislation,” says Savolainen.